safespring/web/content/blogg/2023/2023-05-multicloud-demo.md

 {{< author-jarle >}}

 {{< ingress >}}
+Explore the power of infrastructure as code (IAC) with this guide on creating a scalable web application using multiple OpenStack sites.
+Learn how to utilize Terraform for infrastructure provisioning, Ansible for system configuration, and how these tools, in combination with DNS round-robin, can offer a dynamic and scalable solution for your web services.
+{{< /ingress >}}

 In previous posts, we have shown the power of combining Terraform for infrastructure provisioning and Ansible for configuring operating systems on the instances in the infrastructure.
 In this blog post, we take it one step further.
 We will show a minimal example of how to scale up web service backends across multiple sites and use an API programmable DNS servcie (Gandi) to maintain A records for those backends, effectively scaling the service by means of DNS round-robin (RR).

 This is the simplest possible approach for such an implementation, however, this can be expanded by replacing the simple DNS RR with a service discovery mechanism (like Consul for instance) to enable more dynamic behaviors and even health checks ensuring that only healthy service are